Youssefshawky969/Tech-Stack/Ansible.md

    so thats is good now you have cloned your repo in your machine

+  If you list files

+   `ls`

-  if you list `ls` the expected output
+  The expected output

   `
   README.md